 Queens!
 Murder!
 Treason!
 Court intrigue!
 Secret identities!
 Epic violence!
-OMG, is it 2019 already and “Game of Thrones” is back?!
+OMG, is it “Game of Thrones”?!
 No, sadly, but we’ve got the next best thing: PURIM!
 Another great holiday where Jews celebrate having flipped the script on those who wanted to destroy us.

 Our megillah (story) begins in ancient Persia in the fifth century BCE.
 The first Jewish Temple in Jerusalem had been destroyed, and the Jews were kicked out of the land of Israel and became subjects of the huge Persian empire.